usellm/usellm/README.md

 `useLLM` is a React hook for integrating large language models like OpenAI's ChatGPT with just a few lines of code.

-**NOTE**: This library is currently just a wrapper over [OpenAI's chat completions API](https://platform.openai.com/docs/api-reference/chat/create).
-Other language models and APIs will be added soon.
+**NOTE**: This library is currently a wrapper over [OpenAI's chat completions API](https://platform.openai.com/docs/api-reference/chat/create).
+More language models and APIs will be added soon.

 ## Installation